arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 * _Name_: cnt
 * _PLC type_: INT

-To begin configuring, go to **Resources -> Portenta Machine Control**, select the correct port, and start the `Manual sketch download`.
-Then, navigate to **On-line -> Set up Communication** and activate Modbus TCP using the assigned IP address for the Portenta Machine Control.
+To begin configuring, go to **Resources -> Portenta Machine Control**, select the corresponding port, and start the `Manual sketch download`.
+Then, navigate to **On-line -> Set up Communication** and activate the Modbus RTU protocol with the highest secondary USB port number for the Portenta Machine Control.

 ![Arduino PLC IDE - Device Connection Procedure](assets/pmc_plcide_device_connection_server.gif)